Decision to cut winter fuel payment ‘complied with Equality Act’, court told

 On Friday morning, Ms Cherry said that documents had been provided late to the court by a senior civil servant for the UK Government, regarding the decision.

-However, Mr Webster said on Friday “the reasons why the petitioners do not get pension age winter heating payment (PAWHD) is because they are just below the threshold” for the devolved Scottish benefit.
+However, Mr Webster said on Friday “the reasons why the petitioners do not get pension age winter heating payment (PAWHP) is because they are just below the threshold” for the devolved Scottish benefit.

 He said there is “no general common law duty to consult residents who may be affected by such a law”, the court heard.